 or is acting as a mortgage broker subject to any provisions of the act.

 "Mortgage loan originator" means the same as "loan originator."

-"NMLS" means a multistate licensing system developed and maintained by the Conference of State Bank Supervisors and the American Association of Residential Mortgage Regulators for the licensing and registration of mortgage loan originators and other license types.
+"NMLS" means the Nationwide Multistate Licensing System and Registry, Nationwide Mortgage Licensing System, NMLSR, or such other name or acronym as may be assigned to the multistate system developed by the Conference of State Bank Supervisors and the American Association of Residential Mortgage Regulators and owned and operated by the state regulatory registry, LLC, or any successor or affiliated entity, for the licensing and registration of persons in the mortgage and other financial services industries.

 "Nontraditional mortgage product" means any mortgage product other than a thirty-year fixed rate mortgage.
 This definition is limited to implementation of the S.A.F.E.
 Act.

 "Out-of-state applicant or licensee" means a person subject to licensing that maintains an office outside of this state.

 "Person" means a natural person, corporation, company, limited liability corporation, partnership, or association.